 Compares definitions of genetic counseling (GC) with objectives and service outcomes.
 Explores counselor values as they relate to roles and responsibilities toward clients.
 Introduces ethical and policy issues specific to GC in conjunction with a research agenda.
 Discusses and practices basic tools, including interviewing, history gathering, and case assessment, and nondirective counseling approaches.

-Evaluate the role of genetic risk information in disease understanding and decision making
+- evaluate the role of genetic risk information in disease understanding and decision making; and

 - discuss the professional, legal, cultural, and ethical implications of how genetic counseling is practiced, today and in the future.